COLLIN COUNTY

 over Western Europe while navigator on a bomber.

-HILL, RALPH O. Frisco, Sgt.
+HILL, RALPH OREN Frisco, Sgt.
 US MARINE CORPS, fought in New

 Guinea, Bougainville, wounded on Guadalcanal, wounded on Guam, KIA July 21, 1944,